localhost

 Elysia is an ergonomic web framework for building backend servers with Bun.

-Designed with simplicity and type safety in mind with familiar API with extensive support for TypeScript, optimized for Bun.
+Designed with simplicity and type-safety in mind, Elysia offers a familiar API with extensive support for TypeScript and is optimized for Bun.

 Here's a simple hello world in Elysia.